 The Pimm’s Cup is one of New Orleans’ signature cocktails, invented right here at the Napoleon House in the 1940s.
 While the original Pimm’s dates back to London almost 100 years prior, this version is uniquely New Orleans, mixing it up a bit with lemonade, 7UP, and a cucumber garnish.
 The perfect cocktail for those hot summer days!

 Address: 1008 N Peters St, New Orleans, LA 70116

 The French Market is not your typical restaurant experience.
 This 6-block market dates back to 1791 and was originally founded as a Native American trading post.
-It’s the oldest market of its kind in the United States, and it’s worth a few hours of your time.
+It’s the oldest market in the United States and worth a few hours of your time.

-In addition to many shopping opportunities, there are plenty of restaurants peppering the market, too, and these local eateries are often where you’ll find that no-frills, all-flavors meals that will stick with you long after you’ve left the Crescent City.
+In addition to many shopping opportunities, plenty of restaurants are peppering the market, too, and these local eateries are often where you’ll find no-frills.
+These all-flavors meals will stick with you long after you’ve left the Crescent City.
 Of course, Cafe du Monde is a must, where you can enjoy famous beignets and chicory-infused café au lait, the signature coffee.

 See Related: Weird Food Combinations That Are Strangely Good